cdlc01/Housing_Analysis/README.md

 ## For More Information

-Please review our full analysis in our Jupyter Notebook (RE-NAME NOTEBOOK) or our NEED PRESENTATION LINK
+Please review our full analysis in our Jupyter Notebook or our presentation: https://docs.google.com/presentation/d/1SX5UJGmCgV2di-Wo5SZsfECan8wcSG7Y7HiPm24aCQs/edit#slide=id.gd0341dc497_0_842

 For any additional questions, please contact **Christopher de la Cruz at cdelacruz2013@gmail.com, David Tian at dt1086@stern.nyu.edu**